Chamber Installation Guide

 Remote Refrigeration or Remote Air-Cooled Condenser

 If the chamber has a remote refrigeration section or remote air-cooled condenser, determine where these components will be located.
-Is there unobstructed space for an interconnect route?
-Routing of refrigeration and electrical interconnect above drop ceilings and through an obstructed area typically increases installation costs and may decrease equipment efficiency.
-Generally, the shorter the interconnect, the more efficient the refrigeration system will be.
+Is there unobstructed space for interconnect routing?
+Routing of refrigeration and electrical interconnect above drop ceilings and through an obstructed area increases installation costs and decreases efficiency.
 Try to locate the equipment in an area with open access for interconnecting the components.
-Refer to local codes when placing the equipment.

 Panel Walk-In Chambers